zhurui1995/Self-Critique_Tree_Search/README.md

     ```
     The algorithm will now connect to your local service and begin the self-evolving analysis process on the sample functions.

-## Future Work

--   Enhancing the reward model with more sophisticated proxy metrics for analysis quality.
--   Extending the framework to support additional programming languages (e.g., Java, JavaScript).
--   Scaling the analysis from function-level to repository-level, incorporating inter-procedural analysis.

 ## Citation